brucedkyle/architectures/docs/sustainability/supplychain.md

 In addition, organizations are exploring how to provide a more sustainable footprint.
 Organizations are looking to redefine an enterprise-wide approach to sustainability.

 In this overview, we will discuss the business challenges, business value, and business outcomes and then provide automation and modernization actionable steps organizations can take to drive innovation and move toward a digital supply chain.
 These are based on The Action Guide in Own your transformation survey of 1500 CSCOs across 24 industries.
 Actionable steps will be developed through the lens of use cases on how the main risk factors can be transformed:

-- Demand Risk (under stock and over stock)
+- Demand risk (under stock and over stock)
 - Loss and waste management
 - Product timeliness
 - Perfect order